-- The credit rating distribution for all issuers of fixed income instruments in the funds shall be monitored.
+- The credit rating distribution for all issuers of fixed income instruments in the funds under management shall be monitored.
 Where credit ratings are not available, NBIM shall establish criteria for assessment of credit risk arising from such issuers.

 - For single issuer credit risk, the credit risk framework shall, as a minimum, include measurement and monitoring of the probability of default, credit exposure and expected loss.